verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 df_cons.ix[l_validate[l_validate != 100].index, 'leave'] = leave_man
 ```

-Final test is about consituency names, I will check if there is any constituency name not appears in other data set.
+Final test is about constituency names, I will check if there is any constituency name not appears in other data set.

 ```python